Altria Buys 35 Percent of Juul

 Juul will now have access to the best connected and most experienced lobbyists in Washington.
 Expect them to hit back, although being associated with a tobacco giant also has its drawbacks.
 There are critics who will not be convinced that Altria is interested in reducing smoking, instead viewing this purchase as little more than a fallback plan.
 In the event that menthol flavors cigarettes are banned and smoking rates continue to decline, it is wise that Altria hedge their bets.

 Expect the ill-informed claim about vaping being a gateway to smoking to rear its ugly head.
 Juul is attempting to head this line of attack off and also released two white papers that discuss smoking cessation and e-cigs.
-The first deals with how Juul products help smokers trying to switch to electronic nicotine delivery systems.
-The second charts the decline of smoking and how it corresponds with the rise of Juul.
+The first deals with how Juul products help smokers trying to switch to electronic nicotine delivery systems

 The question as to why Altria would invest in a company whose mission is to make their products obsolete has already been raised, but we should not neglect to consider Altria’s many efforts to stake a claim in the e-cig market.